-An Army Computer Detection Systems Repairer (MOS 94F) is assigned the duty of keeping computer and electronic systems functioning correctly.
+Army Computer Detection Systems Repairer (MOS 94F) is a highly technical maintenance role responsible for keeping critical air defense and detection systems operational.

 Education, Qualifications, and Training